 Fig. 9 Schematic diagram of reverse folding and flattening

-Therefore, when making the bending line of the expanded drawing, it is necessary to draw the bending line according to the 150 ° bending, as shown in Figure 9.
+Therefore, when creating the bending line on the expanded drawing, it is essential to illustrate the bending line based on the 150° bending, as demonstrated in Figure 9.

-Table 1 bending coefficient of plates with different thickness under different bending angles
+Table 1 bending coefficient of plates with different thicknesses under different bending angles

-The N-fold processing method is shim refolding and flattening, and the unfolding algorithm is:
+The N-fold processing method involves both reshaping and flattening, and the algorithm for unfolding is:

 L = A + B + K